respeaker/seeed-voicecard/README.md

 [![](https://user-images.githubusercontent.com/3901856/37194106-a0ccebce-23a7-11e8-88c5-ec611e44ec49.png)]()

-In contrast to 6-Mics Circular Array Kit for Raspberry Pi, the difference is only first 4 input channels are valid capturing data.
+In contrast to 6-Mics Circular Array Kit for Raspberry Pi, the difference is only first 4 input channels are valid capture data.

 ### Usage:
 ```bash